Copyright © , Temple University. All rights reserved.

 Foreign Language Placement Assessments are offered in French, German, Italian and Spanish.
 Each assessment is multiple-choice and evaluates basic skills in language usage (choosing the appropriate word or phrase to complete a sentence) and reading comprehension (interpretation of passages written in that language).

-Please note that Placement Assessment results are valid for two years from the start of the term for which they were taken.
+Please note that Placement Assessment results are valid for two years from the term in which they were taken.
 Expired results will not be used for course placement.
 Students may speak with their advisor to request a new assessment.

 Please direct any questions about University Placement Assessments to 215.204.8611 (M-F, 8:30 am - 5:00 pm EST) or send an email to Placements@temple.edu.